-Since landlords cannot deny an applicant for having an emotional support animal (ESA), some prospective tenants will try to find illegitimate ways to prove their pet is actually an ESA.
+Since landlords cannot deny an applicant for having an emotional support animal (ESA), some applicants will try to find illegal ways to prove their pet is qualified as an ESA.

 What is an ESA?

 For example, a service animal may be trained to detect seizures or to lead a blind person.
-An ESA does not need any formal training, as the benefit they provide is simply them being there.
+An ESA does not need any formal training, as its benefit is simply being around the owner.

 ESAs are given more access to public areas than a regular pet (such as an airport, some stores, and of course, rental units), but are not given carte blanche like a service animal.
 Service animals are generally allowed to go into any public area.